-- There is a fee to attend the memorial reef dedication ceremony (this fee does not apply to all memorial reef companies).
+- Some companies may charge a fee to attend the memorial reef dedication ceremony

-- Once the memorial reef is in place, it cannot be retrieved
+- Once the memorial is in place, it cannot be retrieved

 - Memorial reefs can only be placed in permitted locations

-- Unlike a grave in a cemetery, this memorial site is in the middle of the sea.
-This may be difficult to visit as you would a traditional gravesite.
+- Unlike a traditional gravesite, this memorial site is in the sea.
+This may make your loved one’s final resting place more difficult to visit.